earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-2/hw-plot-precip-data/2016-12-06-flood05-USGS-Stream-Discharge-In-R.md

   nav:
 author_profile: false
 comments: false
-order: 5
+order: 4
 ---

 Several factors contributed to the extreme flooding that occurred in Boulder, Colorado in 2013.
-In this data activity, we explore and visualize the data for stream discharge data collected by the United States Geological Survey (USGS).
+In this data activity, we explore and visualize stream discharge data collected by the United States Geological Survey (USGS).

 <div class='notice--success' markdown="1">

-### Learning Objectives
+## <i class="fa fa-graduation-cap" aria-hidden="true"></i> Learning Objectives

 After completing this tutorial, you will be able to:

 * Plot USGS Stream Discharge time series data in `R`.